 Beside the 3D meteorological fields developed by the CALMET diagnostic meteorological model, CALPUFF can use single station meteorological data stored in format used by other dispersion models (ISC3ST, AUSPLUME, CTDMPLUS).
 However single station meteorological files do not allow CALPUFF to take advantage of its capabilities to treat spatially varying meteorological fields.

-CALPUFF produces files of hourly concentrations of ambient concentrations for each modeled species, wet deposition fluxes, dry deposition fluxes, and for visibility applications, extinction coefficients.
+CALPUFF produces files of hourly concentrations for each modeled species, wet deposition fluxes, dry deposition fluxes, and for visibility applications, extinction coefficients.
 The process and information flow needed to carry out the air dispersion study is represented in this figure below.

 CALPUFF is currently developed by Exponent, Inc.